▷ The world of Pets: Dogs, cats, birds, reptiles, amphibians

 Character and skills

-Care and health «Irish Terrier»
+Care and health «Welsh Terriers»

-Characteristics "Irish Terrier"
+Characteristics "Welsh Terrier"

 Coexistence is important that you have with your new friend.
-Before considering the acquisition of a dog of the breed "Irish Terrier" you know certain factors.
+Before considering the acquisition of a dog of the breed "Welsh Terrier" you know certain factors.
 Not all breeds of dogs are apt to live in an apartment, you must take into account his character, their need for exercise, their interaction with other pets, their care and if you have small children, their level of tolerance towards them.

 Adaptation ⓘ